NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 > If shutdown is called too early, any SL features which are enabled and running will stop functioning and the host application will fallback to the default implementation.
 For example, if DLSS is enabled and running and shutdown is called, the `sl.dlss` plugin will be unloaded, hence any `evaluate` or `slIsFeatureSupported` calls will return an error and the host application should fallback to the default implementation (for example TAAU)

+### 2.15 MULTIPLE SWAP CHAINS

+The current tagging API in Streamline is designed with a single swap chain in mind.
+When a resource is tagged with a life-cycle of `eValidUntilPresent` there is no way to specify on which swap chain the Present() is.

+So, if Streamline sees multiple swap chains- it will hook the first one, and it will log a warning for all other swap chains.

+If an application needs to create multiple swap chains, it can use [manual hooking](ProgrammingGuideManualHooking.md)- and use `slUpgradeInterface()` to inform Streamline which swap chain it needs to attach to.
+That way the warning about multiple swap chains may be avoided.

 3 VALIDATING SL INTEGRATION WHEN REPLACING PLATFORM LIBRARIES
 -----------------------------